The Learning Tree: Soundtrack

 New York Times reviewer Roger Greenspun praised the film's score in his review, saying that the music "telegraphs and then drains each crisis".

 Reception

-When The Learning Tree premiered at the Trans-Lux Theater in New York City on August 6, 1969, it was well-received by critics.
-Roger Greenspun commented in his review that the scenes in the film took on a "kind of ceremonial vitality and lifelikeness".
-Parks and Guffey's strong attention to detail helped to make this film beloved and well-remembered to the American public.
+When The Learning Tree premiered at the Trans-Lux East and West in New York City on August 6, 1969, it was well received by critics.
+Roger Greenspun wrote in his review that the scenes in the film took on a "kind of ceremonial vitality and lifelikeness".
+Parks' and Guffey's strong attention to detail helped to make this film beloved and well-remembered to the American public.

+It grossed $33,000 in its opening week and reached number one at the US box office in its seventh week of release.

-The Learning Tree was one of the first 25 films to be listed on National Film Registry when the registry was created in 1989.
+The Learning Tree was among the first group of 25 films to be listed on National Film Registry when the registry was created in 1989.